Skip to Content

 This makes an exact replica of Aldi's Mountain trail mix.
 If you can get M&Ms cheaply, or if you use chocolate chips, this is cheaper to DIY.
 But if you buy all the ingredients at Aldi, it's cheaper to buy the premade mix!

 P.S.
-If you liked this post, you might also enjoy reading two of my other posts:
+If you liked this post, here’s a list of other price comparisons I’ve done!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.